laskagrzegorz/dataScienceProject/readme.md

 ## Contributing

-Contributions are welcome Please feel free to submit pull requests or open issues if you encounter any problems or have suggestions for improvement.
+Contributions are welcome.
+Please feel free to submit pull requests or open issues if you encounter any problems or have suggestions for improvement.

 ## License